Moondragon

 Moondragon (Heather Douglas) is a character appearing in American comic books published by Marvel Comics.
 Created by Bill Everett, Mike Friedrich, and George Tuska, the character first appeared in Iron Man #54 (January 1973).

-She has achieved her extraordinary talents strictly through extreme degrees of personal regimen, unlike most Marvel Comics characters who have gained their paranormal abilities through birth or accident.
-She is one of the most powerful telepaths on Earth.
-Her abilities also include telekinesis and the power to transform into a dragon.
+Moondragon is a superhero who has gained extraordinary talents strictly through extreme degrees of personal regimen with the monks of Titan, with access to a wide array of psionic abilities.
+She is one of the most powerful telepaths on Earth, and also has telekinesis and the ability to transform into a dragon.
+She has been a member of the Avengers, Defenders, The Infinity Watch and Guardians of the Galaxy.

 Publication history

 Moondragon debuted in Iron Man #54 (January 1973), created by Bill Everett, Mike Friedrich, and George Tuska.
 She appeared in the 2007 Annihilation: Conquest series, the 2019 Guardians of the Galaxy series, and the 2020 Guardians of the Galaxy series, by writer Al Ewing.